google/app-reporting-pack/README.md

 ## Problem statement

-Crucial information on App campaigns is scattered across various places in Google Ads UI which makes it harder to get insights into how campaign and assets are performaring.
+Crucial information on App campaigns is scattered across various places in Google Ads UI which makes it harder to get insights into how campaign and assets perform.

 ## Solution

 App Reporting Pack fetches all necessary data from Ads API and returns ready-to-use tables that show different aspects of App campaigns performance and settings.